 This is a passive, individual program that parents can sign up for any time before a child enters Kindergarten.
 The goal is to read 1000 books together before your child starts Kindergarten.
 You do need to sign up to participate and be eligible for prizes.
 Contact Miss Monica if you have any questions or would like more information.

 During the Covid-19 Pandemic crisis, the 1000 Books Before Kindergarten program is moving online.
-We are still encouraging participation, but will be unable to award prizes or certificates of completion at this time.
+We are still encouraging participation, but will have to work with individual families regarding prizes.
 Please bring materials in once we reopen to claim your prizes.
 We are providing links to all forms to make them available for printing at home.

 Additionally, if you do not have access to a printer or any way to use our forms, please feel free to keep track of your books in any way you would like and we will honor whatever you bring in.